 This is my best backpacking cot for those on a budget since it has comparable features to its competitors but at a better price.

 While it may be a bit heavy for a hiking trip, you’ll find it’s fantastic for a road trip, hunting or kayaking trip, and backpacking.
-Also, if you’re looking for a cot that’s low enough to use in a bivy tent or under a tarp to keep you off the ground, this would be perfect for you.
+Also, if you’re looking for a sleeping cot that’s low enough to use in a bivy tent or under a tarp for the ultimate backpacking experience, this would be perfect for you.

 It’s also compact enough that you’ll be able to store it in your car or in any cupboard at home.
 After all, you never know when you could have unexpected guests that arrive and may need to sleep on the cot.